flyrain/ppt2beamer/README.md

 ppt2beamer
 ==========

-This program aims to convert *.ppt, *.pptx, and *.fodp to latex beamer.
+This program aims to convert *.ppt, *.pptx, and *.fodp to latex beamers.